 Click the Actions drop-down menu, and then click Delete.

-If you configured Tableau Server to use local authentication when you installed it, you create users by entering user information directly into Tableau Server for each person who can sign in.
+If you configured Tableau Server to use local identity store when you installed it, you create users by entering user information directly into Tableau Server for each person who can sign in.

 Sign in to Tableau Server.